Photo by Aneta Pawlik on Unsplash

 Keyword research is an exploration.
 It’s full of thrills, discoveries and combing through data.
 Yum.

-Ok, I am reining myself in, and giving you the best resource you can find on how to perform the keyword research of your life – Keyword Research: The Definitive Guide (2020) by Brian Dean from Backlinko.
+Ok, I am reining myself in, and giving you the best resource you can find on how to perform the keyword research of your life – Keyword Research: The Definitive Guide (2022) by Brian Dean from Backlinko (recently acquired by Semrush).

 Step 5 – Find out how to build links